Field (soil) growing methods require hundreds of acres of land, thousands of gallons of water,

 Land on a Stand!

-Hydroponic Fodder grown on an automated growing system represents a true vertical farming mythology.
+Hydroponic Fodder grown on an automated growing system represents a true vertical farming methodology.
 Several hundred acres of crop land is replaced with a few hundred square feet of floor space.

 Sprouting grains causes increased activities of hydrolytic enzymes, improvements in the contents of